WhySooooFurious/Ultimate-Sideloading-Guide/README.md

-# Please take time to re-read Step 1 and the Post Install notes again, *Very* Important!
+# Everything is up and running!

 Disclaimer: This doesn't cost me anything from now on except my time, I'd appreciate if you guys donated but no fucking pressure at all!